-- 3) For full-time employees, four (4) scheduled work days during the winter closedown shall be charged to any one of the options listed below: - A. Two (2) vacation days, plus two (2) days of paid time from the College. - B. Two (2) personal business days, plus two (2) days of paid time from the College. - C. Any combination of A and B. - D. All four (4) days taken without pay, with the understanding that the days would not be considered scheduled work days for the purpose of determining eligibility for holiday pay. - 4) Part-time employees who would be scheduled to work during the scheduled work days shall elect one of the following options to charge time for those days: - A. Up to four (4) hours of vacation time, with the College paying for an equal number of hours.
-The remaining days shall be without pay. - B. All four (4) days taken without pay, with the understanding that the days would not be considered as scheduled work days for the purpose of determining eligibility for holiday pay. - 5) Employees scheduled to work during the winter closedown must receive written authorization from their immediate supervisor and the appropriate member of Chancellor's Cabinet no later than December 1, of each year.
+- 3) For full-time employees, four (4) scheduled work days during the winter closedown shall be charged to any one of the options listed below: - A. Two (2) vacation days, plus two (2) days of paid time from the College - B. Two (2) personal business days, plus two (2) days of paid time from the College - C. Any combination of A and B - D. All four (4) days taken without pay, with the understanding that the days would not be considered scheduled work days for the purpose of determining eligibility for holiday pay - 4) Part-time employees who would be scheduled to work during the scheduled work days shall elect one of the following options: - A. Up to eight (8) hours of accrued time, with the College paying for an equal number of hours.
+The remaining time shall be without pay. - B. All time taken without pay, with the understanding that the time would not be considered as scheduled work time for the purpose of determining eligibility for holiday pay. - 5) Employees scheduled to work during the winter closedown must receive written authorization from their immediate supervisor and the appropriate member of Chancellor's Cabinet no later than December 1, of each year.
 Any employee who works on a day designated as a "work day" will be paid at time and one half.
 In addition, an equal number of hours will be added to the employee's vacation bank for all hours worked during the winter closedown.